EMF Sensitivity Symptoms: Signs You May Be Affected

 EMF Measurement

-Using the best EMF detectors to measure your environment adds objective data to your symptom tracking.
+Using an EMF meter to measure your environment adds objective data to your symptom tracking.
 You can correlate meter readings with symptom severity.

 This helps answer questions like: